juliangruber/level-store/README.md

 ## Resuming

 When reading fails you might not want to start over again completely but rather resume after the last chunk you received.
-First, pass `ts : true` as an option so you don't only get the stored chunks but also when they were written:
+First, pass `ts : true` as an option when reading, so you don't only get the stored chunks but also when they were written:

 ```js